 There are sometimes opportunities for the curriculum to be enhanced by extra visits or activities, for which may need to seek voluntary contributions towards the cost of transport and entrance fees, etc. We always indicate the amount which would enable your child to participate.

-Over the years a range of activities have been enjoyed which are totally outside the normal school day, for example, theatre trips, ski trip, Arthog trip, external sports coaching.
+Over the years a range of activities have been enjoyed which are totally outside the normal school day, for example, theatre trips, ski trip, outdoor education trips, external sports coaching.
 Obviously such activities must be paid for to enable them to take place.

 In Food Technology, parents are asked to provide ingredients for food that will be cooked at school and taken home.
 Ingredients for investigative work are provided by the department.